Gi11i4m/advent-of-code/README.md

 # Advent of Code 2016
-My solutions to the Advent of Code programming problems (for as far as I can get).
+My solutions to the Advent of Code programming problems.

 Code is in ES6, executed on NodeJS.